tiadrop/timeline/README.md

 ##### `repeat(count): RangeProgression`

-Creates an emitter that multiples progression and wraps at 1, thereby mapping to a repeating scale.
+Creates an emitter that multiplies progression and wraps at 1, thereby mapping to a repeating scale.

 ##### `tap(cb): RangeProgression`